dot-event/dot-event/README.md

 ## Dynamic composition

 Dot-event uses a [composer function pattern](#composer-pattern) to create libraries that add new event listeners.
-This pattern works very well with [dynamic imports](#dynamic-imports) and also makes it very easy to dispose of and recreate dot-event instances.
+This pattern works very well with [dynamic imports](#dynamic-imports) to create dot-event instances with dynamic functionality.

 ## State

 Dot-event provides basic state via the `dot.state` object.
-On this we built an [immutable store](https://github.com/dot-event/store2) that leverages props and is only ~1 kb compressed and gzipped.
+On this object we built an [immutable store](https://github.com/dot-event/store2) that leverages props and is only ~1 kb compressed and gzipped.

-## Ready for SSR
+## SSR Ready

 Its simple to [wait for all dot-event listeners](#wait-for-pending-events) before rendering the final version of your server side page.

 ## Great logging

-Composer libraries can dynamically add a listener to all events, enabling [powerful logging features](https://github.com/dot-event/log2).
+Composer libraries can dynamically add a listener to all events, enabling [powerful logging features](https://github.com/dot-event/log2) out of the box.

 ## Setup